0nix/ggj21/twine/evidence_questioning.md

 The sarcasm of Sergeant Bayer goes over like a lead balloon in a thunderstorm.
 Lieutenant Sessler crosses his arms and defies his superior.
 "Oh, is that so?"
 He responds with an accusatory snarl.

 "Oh, absolutely."
 Sergeant Bayer responds, relishing the verbal fencing.
-"Only insofar if you consider a cudgel to the head a pragmatic solution, Lieutenant."
+"Only insofar if you consider a cudgel to the head a pragmatic solution, Lieutenant.
+I dare you ask anyone at Division IX for an opinion of your conduct."

 Lieutenant Sessler lets out a loud, raspy cackle that just might be the worst thing you have ever heard.
 It made nails on a chalkboard sound like Beethoven.
 "I'm more surprised you don't agree with me, Sergeant."
 He says in between wheezes.

 The Sergeant scratches his chin, posing as if he was thinking intensely.
 The debate is starting to devolve into a childish spat, with all this snide commentary.
 "Well... let us start with the fact that she is an unknown person to our intelligence apparatus."
 He starts in his professorial tone.
 "That alone is grounds for suspicion and prime material for a formal departmental inquiry."

 Lieutenant Sessler clicks his tongue.
-"Now who is misusing Ministry resources, eh?"
+"Now who is misusing Ministry resources, eh?
+I think I'll run to Division IX and tell on you right now."
 He says. /n/n Sergeant Bayer inches closer to Sessler's face, seeking his gaze wherever it would be pointed at.
 "Right, if you don't pursue this the judgement to be doubted is not going to be mine but yours.
 I'd rather you not risk your career on dismissing a suspect because you think they're cold."

-"I'm sorry," Lieutenant Sessler chuckles.
+"I'm sorry," Lieutenant Sessler chuckles as he leans back on his chair away from Bayer's face.
 "I don't kiss orphans." /n/n Sergeant Bayer is taken aback sits back in his chair.
 You have never seen this man caught off-guard and yet this remark broke his otherwise stoic demeanor.

 [Say nothing and stare at Sessler]